 Fascinating things to do in Hagerstown Maryland include the incredible Amish market, world-class fine arts museum, historic properties, and a modern library.

 A little over an hour west from Washington DC and Baltimore, road trippers to Pittsburgh and points west enter gorgeous Eastern US mountain scenery and along I-70, the fastest route, start to see signs for Hagerstown, Maryland.

 Hagerstown is is a convenient place to stop before hitting the big split—where I-70 and I-68 separate in Hancock (Maryland).
-The town offers more than a quick restroom, snack, and refuel stop.
+The town of Hagerstown offers more than a quick restroom, snack, and refuel stop.

 5 Fantastic Things To Do in Hagerstown MD

 A collective of Amish farmers and crafts persons sell products at this fantastic store in Hagerstown.
 The Pennsylvania Dutch Market is a great place to go for delicious and inexpensive food, quality products, and community spirit.

 On most visits here, I see retired people, families between soccer games, and young couples.
 Everyone is local.
 This is one of my top things to do in Hagerstown Maryland.

 Find a list of merchants, directions and hours, and weekly specials can be found on the PA Dutch Market website.
 Closed Sun – Wed.

 An amazing museum for a city this size and location, the Washington County Museum of Fine Arts is recognized as one of the finest small museums in the United States.
 A marble bust of President Abraham Lincoln—a half sized version of the one at the Capitol Building in Washington, DC—is probably the museum’s most important piece.